dedesaepulloh/zoom-clone/plan.md

 - Initialize our first view --> DONE
 - Create room id --> DONE
 - Add the ability to view our own video --> DONE
-- add ability to allow others to stream their video
+- add ability to allow others to stream their video --> DONE
 - add styling
 - add the ability to create messages
 - add mute button